-- .4 the Barrister's Head of Chambers, where relevant;
+- the Barrister's Head of Chambers, where relevant; .4

 - .5 the Treasurers of the Barrister's Inn of Call and of any other Inns of which they are a member, where relevant; and

 - .6 other regulators, where relevant.

 - rE351 The following shall have details of the decision of the Panel communicated to them in writing, at the discretion of the President:

-- .1 the Chair of the Bar Council;
+- the Chair of the Bar Council; .1

-- .2 the Lord Chancellor;
+- the Lord Chancellor; .2

 - .3 the Lord Chief Justice;

-- .4 the Attorney General;
+- the Attorney General; .4

-- .5 the Director of Public Prosecutions; and,
+- .5

 - .6 the Leaders of the six circuits.